Click the Change Processing Tuning sub-tab to fine-tune the Apply Changes settings.

 - The attrep_apply_exception Control Table is not supported.

 Limit the number of changes applied per change processing statement to: To limit the number of changes applied in a single change processing statement, select this check box and then optionally change the default value.
-The default value is 10,000.Note:
+The default value is 10,000.Information note

 This option is not available for tasks configured with a Snowflake target endpoint.